Alokkolala/FindFraud/README.md

 └── cli.py              # Command-line entrypoint
 ```

+## How FindFraud works

+- Data ingestion: CSVs are validated against the PaySim-style schema so every run starts with consistent columns and types.
+- Feature pipeline: tabular runs use rolling counts, deltas, and encoded categories; graph runs build account-to-account edges with transaction totals, frequencies, and timing gaps.
+- Models: choose between the IsolationForest anomaly detector or a GraphSAGE model trained on the constructed graph.
+- Rules: heuristic checks for large transfers, rapid bursts, balance gaps, and new destinations add transparent business logic.
+- Score fusion: model outputs and rule hits are blended into a single fraud score, with per-transaction explanations that list both SHAP drivers and triggered rules.
+- Profiles: optional aggregation collapses scores by account to spotlight high-risk senders/receivers.
+- Reporting: one HTML file captures training metadata, all scored rows, highlighted suspicious items, graph summaries, and profile tables; PDFs are also supported when WeasyPrint is installed.
+- Deployment: the same pipeline powers the CLI and the FastAPI service, so batch scoring and real-time requests stay aligned.

 ## Supported CSV schema

 The pipeline is tailored to the common "PaySim"-style transaction schema.
 Required columns: